jeremyreeder/gridscout/docs/index.md

 radio service, posse, or militia unit.
 {:.tangent}

-I created GridScout Map™ as a tool for community defense analysts of Idaho's unorganized militia.
-I share it to help people of all communities in the development of their own map-based intel.
-On this website, I write occasionally about this and other manly topics as my manliness directs me.
+I created GridScout Map™ as a tool for defense analysts in my community.
+I share it to help anyone with similar mapping needs.
+On this website, I write occasionally about this and other manly topics as my manliness directs me, along with my buddy Leeroy.

 You can reach me at [jeremy@gridscout.net][jeremy].
 To encrypt the conversation, use [ProtonMail][protonmail] or an OpenPGP-based email client.